RAF Andover: 1939 to 1945

 Corporal Josephine Robins, a Women's Auxiliary Air Force (WAAF) telephone operator at RAF Andover was awarded the Military Medal for her courage during these raids.
 The citation for the award, printed in The London Gazette of 20 December 1940, stated that: "Corporal Robins was in a dug-out which received a direct hit during an intense enemy bombing raid.
 A number of men were killed and two seriously injured.
 Though dust and fumes filled the shelter, Corporal Robins immediately went to the assistance of the wounded and rendered first aid.
 While they were being removed from the demolished dug-out, she fetched a stretcher and stayed with the wounded until they were evacuated.
 She displayed courage and coolness of a very high order in a position of extreme danger".
 Corporal Robins' Military Medal was one of only six such awards of this medal made to members of the WAAF in the entire Second World War.

 It was thought at the time that these air raids were attempts to attack the important 11 Group Fighter Command Sector Station nearby at RAF Middle Wallop, but German records make it clear that RAF Andover was the intended target, as the Luftwaffe thought wrongly that it was an operational bomber station.
 In 1941 RAF Andover was attacked twice, causing heavy damage to one hangar, which had to be demolished.

 In June 1941, No. 2 School of Army Co-operation at Andover was re-designated as No. 6 Operational Training Unit (OTU).
 It was equipped with Bristol Blenheims and operated within No. 17 Group, Coastal Command.
 Its task was to re-train Westland Lysander pilots onto Bristol Blenheim Mk.
 Vs in the ground attack role, to serve primarily in the Middle East and Far East.
 No 6 OTU was absorbed into No. 42 OTU on 18 July 1941, moving to RAF Ashbourne in October 1942.

+The Maintenance Command Communications Squadron from 1942 used three Messerschmitt Bf 108 Taifuns, known in RAF service as the Aldon.
+Two were impressed from pre-war British civilian owners, and one was taken over from the German Embassy when war was declared.
+Writing from RAF records over 50 years later, Lake indicates that the squadron was established on 1 May 1944; and then reduced to flight status on 1 August 1949, remaining at Andover througohut.